 Q: When will the electronic health questionnaire be introduced?

-A: According to the schedule right now, the electronic health questionnaire to blood donors will be introduced in the beginning of 2018, and after that paper versions of the health questionnaire will no longer be used.
+A: According to the schedule right now, the electronic health questionnaire to blood donors will be introduced during the spring 2018, and after that paper versions of the health questionnaire will no longer be used.
 You will be provided guidance for filling in the form on site.

 Q: Can the health questionnaire still be filled in as a paper version?